synadia-io/orbit.java/chaos-runner/README.md

 -or-

 You can use [GraalVM](https://www.graalvm.org/) native-image to create a native executable for your platform.
 This assumes you've installed graalvm.
-You may need to specify the ful path to the native-image.cmd (or your platform equivalent) if not already in your path.
+You may need to specify the full path to the native-image.cmd (or your platform equivalent) if not already in your path.

 ```
 > native-image.cmd --install-exit-handlers -cp <Path-To>\chaos-runner-0.0.2-uber.jar io.synadia.chaos.ChaosRunner chaos-runner
-> .\chaos-runner.exe --servers 1 --delay 4000 --initial 10000
+> chaos-runner.exe --servers 1 --delay 4000 --initial 10000
 ```

 ---